Fees, Cancellation Policy, FAQ & Good Faith Act

 Frequently Asked Questions

 I am a private pay clinician and do not take insurance.
-It is common practice that insurance companies require that a medical diagnosis be submitted.
-Quite frequently, people come to see me to address struggles from life, relationship problems, and/or they need a place to SIMPLY BE.
-Submitting a diagnosis will be documented in your medical records which is why I do not take insurance.
+It is common practice for insurance companies to require a medical diagnosis.
+Submitting a diagnosis will be documented in your medical records, which is why I do not take insurance.

 What is a Superbill?